Catholic Church in Albania

 The Catholic Church in Albania (Kisha Katolike në Shqipëri) is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.

-At the 2023 census, the percentage of Catholics was 8.38%.
+At the 2023 census, the percentage of Catholics was 8.38%, making Catholicism the largest form of Christianity in Albania.

 Catholicism is strongest in the northwestern part of the country, which historically had the most readily available contact with, and support from, Rome and the Republic of Venice.
 Mirditë has the highest concentration of Catholics, while Shkodër is the center of Catholicism in Albania.
 More than 20,000 Albanian Catholics are located in Montenegro, mostly in Ulcinj, Bar, Podgorica, Tuzi, Gusinje and Plav.
 The region is considered part of the Malsia Highlander region of the seven Albanian Catholic tribes.
 The region was split from the Ottoman Albania after the First Balkan War.
 There are also scattered Albanian Catholics in Kosovo and North Macedonia, with the greatest concentration being in the vicinity of Gjakova.

 There are five dioceses in the country, including two archdioceses plus an Apostolic Administration covering southern Albania.
 Caritas Albania is the official social arm of the Church.

 History

+Early Church in Albania

+Christianity in Albania began when Christians arrived in Illyria soon after the time of Jesus, with Saint Caesar of Dyrrhachium being appointed as the bishop of Dyrrhachium (Epidamnus) in 58 AD.
+Christianity also came to Epirus nova, then part of the Roman province of Macedonia.

+Since the 3rd and 4th century AD, Christianity had become the established religion in Byzantium, supplanting pagan polytheism and eclipsing for the most part the humanistic world outlook and institutions inherited from the Greek and Roman civilizations.
+The Durrës Amphitheatre (Albanian: Amfiteatri i Durrësit) is a historic monument from the time period located in Durrës, Albania, that was used to preach Christianity to civilians during that time.
+When the Roman Empire was divided into eastern and western halves in AD 395, Illyria east of the Drinus River (Drina between Bosnia and Serbia), including the lands form Albania, were administered by the Eastern Empire but were ecclesiastically dependent on Rome.

+Though the country was in the fold of Byzantium, Christians in the region remained under the jurisdiction of the Pope until 732.
+In that year the iconoclast Byzantine emperor Leo III, angered by archbishops of the region because they had supported Rome in the Iconoclastic Controversy, detached the church of the province from the Roman pope and placed it under the patriarch of Constantinople.

+Middle Ages

+The church in Albania during the Middle Ages was evenly split between the Roman Catholic and Eastern Orthodox churches.
+The Arbanasi (Old south Slavic word for Albanians) are recorded as being 'half-believers' (Roman Catholics) and speaking their own language in a Bulgarian text found in a Serbian manuscript dating to 1628; the text was written by an anonymous author that according to Radoslav Grujić (1934) dated to the reign of Samuel of Bulgaria (997–1014), or possibly, according to R. Elsie, 1000–1018.